-If a potential ethical violation arises, notify your immediate supervisor, the Office of Employee Relations at (404) 802-2345, the Executive Director in the Office of Internal Compliance at (404) 802-2732 and/or visit the APS Organizational Ombuds Office at: http://tinyAPS.com/?Ombuds.
+If a potential ethical violation arises, notify your immediate supervisor, the Office of Employee Relations at (404) 802-2345 or the Executive Director in the Office of Internal Compliance at (404) 802-2732.
 You will not suffer any punishment if you make a report in good faith.